 THE IMMUNOTOX™ PROGRAM AT AGT

 We are fortunate to be living in the decade of cancer cures.
 Our understanding of the immune system and how it fights cancer is being translated into clinical products with fewer side effects and greater benefit than conventional cancer therapy.
-AGT is a part of this revolution as we are creating genetic drugs that will increase treatment potency, reduce long-term worries about modifying the immune system, broaden the types of cancers treated, and offer the greatest benefit to the largest number of patients.
-AGT is important in the emerging industry of immuno-oncology and seeks to be a leader in this field.
+AGT is a part of this revolution as we are creating genetic drugs that will increase treatment potency, modifying the immune system, broaden the types of cancers treated, and offer the greatest benefit to the largest number of patients.
+AGT is active in the emerging immuno-oncology industry and seeks to be a field leader.

 The Landscape of Current Immuno-Oncology Products

-What is out there already falls into three types of immuno-oncology products for cancer therapy:
+Currently, there are four types of immuno-oncology products for cancer therapy:

 Monoclonal antibody drugs that block the ability of tumors to switch off the immune attack and avoid destruction.
 Especially for tumors expressing the off signal called PD-L1, checkpoint inhibitor therapy helps the immune system to be more effective for controlling cancer but might trigger long-term problems related to autoimmunity.